for Health Care Providers

 One of a group of primitive, nonvascular organisms including mushrooms, yeasts, rusts, and molds.

-A class of antiretroviral agents that binds to the envelope protein and blocks the structural changes necessary for the virus to fuse with the host CD4 cell.
-A recently approved drug in this class is enfuvirtide (T-20).
+A class of antiretroviral agents that binds to the HIV envelope protein and blocks the structural changes necessary for the virus to fuse with the host CD4 cell.
+Enfuvirtide (T-20) is a drug in this class.

 One of the proteins in blood serum that contains antibodies obtained from pooled human plasma.